 Heavy fire and ambulances carrying the injured, all heading for Salmaniya Hospital, which is already full to capacity.

-Car belonging to a member of parliament driving in front of me.
+A car belonging to a member of parliament driving in front of me.

-Journalist friend runs forward and says they’re using live rounds.
+A journalist friend runs forward and says they’re using live rounds.

-Young man next to me weeping hysterically.
+The young man next to me weeping hysterically.
 Seems his friend has been badly hurt.